tendermint/tendermint/CONTRIBUTING.md

 # Contributing

-Thank you for considering making contributions to IAVL+!
+Thank you for your interest in contributing to tm-db!
 This repository follows the [contribution guidelines] of tendermint and the corresponding [coding repo].
 Please take a look if you are not already familiar with those.